 When is the right time to rotate your tires?
 For most Paramus drivers, tire rotations should be scheduled every 5,000 to 7,500 miles, depending on a variety of factors.
 For a closer estimation on how often you should rotate your tires, let’s dive into these car care tips from the experts at Jaguar Paramus.

 Your range for how many miles to rotate tires will vary depending on whether you drive a front-wheel drive, rear-wheel drive, or all-wheel drive vehicle.
 This is because each of these drivetrains distribute power to their wheels differently, creating uneven wear and tear between the front and rear tires.
-Tire rotations help better balance wear in Englewood, prolonging the life and performance of your wheels.
+Tire rotations help better balance wear in Ridgewood, prolonging the life and performance of your wheels.

 AWD models tend to need tire rotations more frequently since all four wheels are active.
 3,000 to 5,000 miles is a good rule of thumb for how many miles to rotate tires on AWD vehicles.
-Similar to FWD or RWD models, AWD tires will wear out faster in more challenging conditions, such as harsh weather or stop-and-go traffic in Ridgewood.
+Similar to FWD or RWD models, AWD tires will wear out faster in more challenging conditions, such as harsh weather or stop-and-go traffic in Fort Lee.

 Tire rotations are a crucial part of any maintenance schedule, as they prolong the life and performance of your tires.
 Tire rotation benefits include: